mlraglin/personal-website/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a rising third year student and Eminence Fellow at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.
+bio: I am a fourth-year student and Eminence Fellow at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.

 # Interests to show in About widget
 interests:
 - Data Visualization
 - Machine Learning and Artifical Intelligence
-- Sociology and Philosophy
 - Computational Social Science
+- Media and Streaming Services

 # Education to show in About widget
 education: